Australian Digital Workplace Conference 2026 Recap

 I presented a session demonstrating the latest AI in SharePoint features from AI generated sites to page content, FAQ webparts and how to create a simple agent.

-A couple of my demos failed, reinforcing that both humans (in this case me) and Copilot aren’t perfect.
+One of my demos failed, reinforcing that both humans (in this case me) and Copilot aren’t perfect.
 It’s also a reminder to proof the content you generate with AI before publishing.
 It will make stuff up or find old content if your SharePoint is like a junk draw!

 Several people made very good suggestions about authoring content including your own notes to make them easier to discover later.
 Give descriptive titles, include something to indicate when it was taken, key topics etc. You’ll thank yourself later!